misotanni/misotanni.github.io/fjs/en/crash.md

 > 1/1, 3/2, 5/4, 7/4, 11/8, 13/8, 17/16, 19/16, ...

 We already know how to notate the first two primes: the octave and the fifth.
 Those are covered.
+In fact, from this point onwards, when I refer to "prime intervals", I refer exclusively to the ones corresponding to primes greater than 3.

 Now, if you are familiar with JI, then you might have heard of 5/4 being called a "just major third" and 7/4 being called a "harmonic seventh" - a form of "minor seventh".
 Chances are, this language may not have seemed strange to you at first glance.
 These just seem like innocent extensions of the notion of "major third" and "minor seventh" to include intervals that are close to those interval classes.